 SHLP works with participating Habitat for Humanity affiliates (SHLP Member) provides zero-interest, shared mortgage financing to help eligible low- and moderate-income buyers purchase a Habitat home.

 Eligible buyers must participate in the construction or rehab of the home they are purchasing.
-In addition, they must also meet program underwriting requirements including household income limits and must purchase a home that does not exceed program sales price limits.
-In addition, borrowers must complete a minimum of 8 hours of home buyer education as well as 2 hours of one-on-one pre-purchase counseling provided by a HUD-approved housing counseling agency (see below for Housing Counseling Requirements and Resources).
+In addition, they must also meet program underwriting requirements, including household income limits, and purchase a home that does not exceed program sales price limits.
+Borrowers must also complete 6 hours of home buyer education as well as 2 hours of one-on-one pre-purchase counseling provided by a HUD-approved housing counseling agency (see below for Housing Counseling Requirements and Resources).